ByteCorp-Tech/2024-AI-Challenge-Miraculum-generationis/README.md

-# AI Assistant
+# Bytes

-AI Assistant is a chat assistant designed to streamline access to various data sources within your company, including Jira, Github, Notion, and your company's website.
+Bytes is a chat assistant designed to streamline access to various data sources within your company, including Jira, Github, Notion, and your company's website.
 Users can also upload their own files and leverage the capabilities of the Assistant for them.
 It is built using Python, with Solara for UI and Langchain for Retrieval Augmented Generation.

 ## Features
 - **Multi-source Data Retrieval**: Access data from Jira, Github, Notion, and your company's website seamlessly within the chat interface.
 Users can enable/disable specific sources as per their preference.